It’s important to remember that all costs when travelling to another province are usually reimbursed at your home province’s fee guide rates.

 Covered services:

-• Physician and hospital services
+• Physician, including virtual care, and hospital services

 • Drug plans, depending on your income

-• A portion up to the full amount could be paid for home care, palliative care, long-term care; addiction and mental health services, and drug programs
+• A portion up to the full amount could be paid for home care, palliative care, long-term care, addiction and mental health services, and drug programs

-• Dental public health services
+• Dental public health services for those with low income

 • Chronic disease prevention and management